gardener/gardener/docs/operations/seed_settings.md

 This is in order to avoid melt-down situations, since the `kube-controller-manager` uses in-cluster communication when talking to the `kube-apiserver`, i.e., it wouldn't be affected if the external access to the `kube-apiserver` is interrupted for whatever reason.
 The `kubelet`s on the shoot worker nodes, however, would indeed be affected since they typically run in different networks and use the external ingress when talking to the `kube-apiserver`.
 Hence, without scaling down `kube-controller-manager`, the nodes might be marked as `NotReady` and eventually replaced (since the `kubelet`s cannot report their status anymore).
-To prevent such unnecessary turbulences, `kube-controller-manager` is being scaled down until the external ingress becomes available again.
+To prevent such unnecessary turbulence, `kube-controller-manager` is being scaled down until the external ingress becomes available again.
 In addition, as a precautionary measure, `machine-controller-manager` is also scaled down, along with `cluster-autoscaler` which depends on `machine-controller-manager`.

 :warning: `.spec.settings.dependencyWatchdog.probe.enabled` is deprecated and will be removed in a future version of Gardener.
 Use `.spec.settings.dependencyWatchdog.prober.enabled` instead.